OutSystems/docs-product/src/develop/security/end-user-manage/end-user-authentication/configure-active-directory.md

 ---
-summary: How to configure Active Directory end-user authentication for your applications.
+summary: How to configure Active Directory end user authentication for your applications.
 ---

 # Configure Active Directory Authentication